Bois Blonds - Atelier Cologne and Rocky Mountain Wood

 Summer of 2010 is hot!
-Record-setting hot!
+Record-setting hot! (here in the Eastern US).
 What fragrance are you wearing the most this summer?
-For me, these scents are getting a lot of rotation right now:
+For me, these scents are getting a lot of rotation right now (in no order):

 1. Roadster -- very cooling, green and summery

 2. Aventus -- I'm obsessed with this new Creed!

 3. L'eau Au Masculin -- a fresh version of one of my all-time favs.

 4. VIW -- weekend relaxation!

 Last edited by MikeNY; 5th August 2010 at 08:43 PM.